late-curio/browseragenteg/README.md

 `<script type="text/javascript">window.NREUM...`

-Should be added near bottom of HTML source.
+Should be a script in header and footer.

 ### Verify Browser Manual Injection